- Our people

 Shawn is accountable for delivering a holistic and industry leading retirement offer for members, providing leadership across the superannuation system to ensure settings that support all Australians live well in retirement.
 Shawn joined the Fund in 2007 and was appointed Group Executive, Member Experience in July 2013, where he was accountable for the Fund’s product, administration and member services, across super, retirement and insurance.
-Shawn was appointed a Group Executive in July 2013.
 Prior to this, Shawn held the position of General Manager of Operations at AustralianSuper.
 Shawn has more than 21 years of financial services experience with roles in operations, product, administration and sales for companies including BT Financial Group and Perpetual, and has worked at the Australian Prudential Regulation Authority.
 Shawn holds a Bachelor of Economics and a Graduate Diploma of Applied Finance & Investment.

 ‘We use our scale to enhance simplicity, drive efficiency and reduce costs, leading to better outcomes for members.'

-Peter is responsible for the management of Finance, Legal, Technology Services, Investment Operations, Investment Compliance and Operational Risk.
+Peter is responsible for the management of Finance, Legal, Technology Services, Investment and Member Operations, Investment Compliance, Data Services and Operational Risk.
 Peter joined AustralianSuper in 2006 to lead the Investment Operations department through a significant period of growth and change, following which he was appointed Group Executive, Finance and Operations in 2019 to lead the newly created Finance and Operations division.
 Prior to joining AustralianSuper, Peter held a number of senior roles with National Custodian Services (part of National Australia Bank) including Head of Product Development and Head of Financial Reporting.
 He has also held previous positions as Head of Corporate Services at National Investment Services and Head of Finance and Administration at County NatWest Australia Investment Limited.
 Peter holds a Bachelor of Commerce from University of Melbourne and has completed his Professional Year.

 'To deliver top performance for members, our aim is to have an engaged, high-performing global workforce.'